-Spring is in the air – and so is pollen.
-And also dust, bacteria, and virus-causing germs.
+Spring is in the air – and so are allergens.
+And also bacteria, mold, and virus-causing germs.
 But we aren’t talking about the air outside of your home; we’re talking about the air inside your home.

-Over 50 million Americans live with allergies and 24 million are plagued by asthma.
-So for the month of May, our Experts are ready to help you stop the sneezes for FREE.
-Call Calverley Service Experts today to get a NO-CHARGE home air quality and comfort analysis at 817-380-5647 or schedule your appointment online
+Over 40 million Americans live with allergies and 24 million are plagued by asthma.
+So this month, our Experts are ready to help you stop the sneezes for FREE.
+Call Calverley Service Experts right now to get a NO-CHARGE home air quality and comfort analysis at 817-380-5647 or schedule your appointment online

 .
 Your no-charge air quality and comfort analysis is the first step to assess your home’s level of air pollution.

 Read more about how you can help reduce allergy symptoms inside your home at StopTheSneezes.com.
-Here are some more tips from Calverley Service Experts:
+Here are some more recommendations from Calverley Service Experts:

-If you still aren’t confident that such a high-performing air filtration system is a good fit for your home, there are many options to choose from when it comes to improving your family’s air quality.
-Below are different air filters and cleaners that you can choose for your indoor air quality.
+If you still aren’t confident that such a high-performing air filtration system is a good choice for your home, there are several options to choose from when it comes to bettering your family’s air quality.
+Below are several options of air filters and cleaners that you can choose for your indoor air quality.

 Germicidal UV Light Systems

 Germicidal UV Light System is just a complicated way to say germ exterminator.
-These UV lights help eliminate germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
-According to a study, one in five people who had allergies was also exposed to fungi and bacteria in their HVAC systems.
+These UV lights help eliminate germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
+According to a review, 1/5th of people who suffered from allergies was also exposed to fungi and bacteria in their duct systems.
 Buying a UV light system helps to kill off these allergens and keep your family healthy.

 Humidify or Dehumidify

-Dry air can irritate your nasal passages and take your standard allergies to a full-blown sinus infection in less than a week.
+Dry air can aggravate your nasal passages and take your standard allergies to a full-blown sinus infection in a matter of days.
 Furthermore, too much humidity can foster the growth of dust mites and microbes, intensifying your allergies.

 Help better the quality of your home’s air with Calverley Service Experts.
 Call us for an in-home air quality analysis and we’ll help you decide which system is best for your family’s health.